-Attendance is defined as Active, Regular, Engaged Participation -not merely the act of logging on.
-Failure to participate and observe deadlines will result in being dropped from the course.
+Attendance is defined as Active, Regular, Engaged Participation.
+Failure to participate and observe deadlines may result in being dropped from the course.
 Instructor may drop you if any of the following should occur:

 Week 1: You may be dropped from the class if you exhibit poor or irregular attendance in the first week of class (see definition above).
 To avoid this, introduce yourself online and post to the first discussion on time.